15 Best Places to Live in South Dakota

 Dakota Dunes

-If you are looking to buy property in South Dakota then Dakota Dunes should feature high on your list of options.
-Although median home value is $266,400, it is value for money we should be focusing on.
+If you want to buy property in South Dakota, then Dakota Dunes should feature high on your list of options.
+Although the median home value is below the national average, it is value for money we should be focusing on.

-There are lots of family run locals stores dotted around, providing you with everything from light bulbs to the weekly grocery shop.
-It always feels good to be able to support your local community and the economy too.
+There are lots of family-run local stores dotted around, providing you with everything from light bulbs to the weekly grocery shop.
+It always feels good to support your local community and the economy too.

-Residents note that the low crime levels are a key factor in their happiness here.
-However, public transport in, out and around Dakota Dunes is almost non-existent.
-For a small suburb of just 2,895 people, Dakota Dunes has a lot going for it.
+Residents note that the low crime levels are a vital factor in their happiness here.
+However, public transport in, out, and around Dakota Dunes is almost non-existent.
+For a small suburb of just over two thousand residents, Dakota Dunes has a lot going for it.

 3. Sioux Falls